1Shubham7/track-fit-blog/track-fitttt/content/my-first-post.md

 ### FOR ME, WHAT ESSENTIALLY STARTED OUT AS A QUEST TO TRIM OFF A BIT OF WEIGHT AND FEEL BETTER ABOUT MY BODY HAS TURNED INTO A DESIRE TO FEEL GOOD ABOUT MYSELF AND LIVE A HEALTHY, FULFILLING LIFE

-I’ve always been on the slim(ish) side of things, but I was never as slim as I wanted to be.
+I’ve always been on the slim(ish) side of things, but was never as slim as I wanted to be.
 I'm built in the way that I really need to watch what I eat.
 My brother is the complete opposite – he can eat anything and not put the fat anywhere.
 But if I ate rubbish five days a week, you’d be able to tell.
 When I was in school I always had a bit of extra “puppy fat”.
 Then when I got to my second year of university, I started to notice the puppy fat wasn't shifting.
 If anything, it was becoming even more defined.

 Motivation has never been an issue for me.
 I don’t know why I didn't start exercising before I did.
 When I was younger I did a lot of walking and cycling – but not intentional exercise.
 Then at the start of 2013 when I was coming out of a dark place, I thought exercise might be able to help.